mozilla/releases-comm-central/mail/components/extensions/annotations/README.md

-- `version_added` - a boolean value indicating whether the specified API or property is supported by Thunderbird, overriding automatically generated compat data from the schema files (schemas read from mail/ default to `true`, schemas read from browser/ and toolkit/ default to `false`), can also be an string with a version number to override the automatically calculated first supporting version
+- `version_added` - a boolean value indicating whether the specified API or property is supported by Thunderbird, overriding automatically generated compat data from the schema files (schemas read from mail/ default to `true`, schemas read from browser/ and toolkit/ default to `false`), can also be a string with a version number to override the automatically calculated first supporting version.

 Annotation objects may also include `min_manifest_version` and `max_manifest_version` properties to specify for which manifest version the annotated information is valid.